 Congratulations!
 You’ve successfully built an email notification system in your Golang application.

-Before getting started, you’ll need to retrieve your SendLayer API key.
-To get your API key, log in to your SendLayer account.
+To retrieve your API key, log in to your SendLayer account.
 Once you’re logged in, click the Settings menu and select the API Keys tab.

 Then click the copy icon next to Default API key to copy it.

-After retrieving your API key, copy and paste the code below into your email API file.
+After retrieving your API key, create a .env file in the root directory of your project and paste the API key into the file.

 package main